ensomnia16/network-communication-project/README.md

 ### Level 2: Multi-Host Communication (30 points)

 **Scenario**: N hosts in the same network.
 You need to use switches or routers for multi-user communication, instead of N(N-1) direct connections (full mesh topology).

-    - **Topology**: Use a Star Topology where all hosts connect to a central Switch/Router.
+**Topology**: Use a Star Topology where all hosts connect to a central Switch/Router.
 Do not use a Full Mesh topology where every host has a direct cable to every other host.

-    - **Forwarding**: The central device (Switch/Router) must receive signals from a source host and forward them to the intended destination host based on the addressing scheme you design.
+**Forwarding**: The central device (Switch/Router) must receive signals from a source host and forward them to the intended destination host based on the addressing scheme you design.

 **Requirements**:

 1. Based on Level 1, design a mechanism to distinguish different hosts
 2. Implement addressing mechanism (how to specify target host)
 3. Implement routing/forwarding mechanism (how messages reach their destination)
-4. Handle simultaneous transmissions from multiple hosts
+4. Handle simultaneous transmissions from multiple hosts.
+This means the central device can handle multiple access.
+As a counterpart, a central device with inability of mutiple access will disgard all messages received from other hosts (or ignore it), when it is processing message from specific host.
+The concurrency processing can be assumed as a part of **Extension Feature.**

 **Grading Criteria**: